avras/cryptodocs/src/zkp.md

 - [zeroknowledge.fm](https://www.zeroknowledge.fm/)

   A podcast with many episodes on projects using zero-knowledge proofs.
-Some episodes dwell on topics in the areas of privacy, blockchains and cryptocurrencies.
+Some episodes dwell on topics in the areas of privacy, blockchains, and cryptocurrencies.

 - [zkmesh](https://zkmesh.substack.com/)